All Episodes

 I only have one theory.

-And when I learned yesterday, Janet, that some of the people in New Orleans refused to evacuate because their welfare checks were coming on the first of September, and they didn't want to miss those checks.
+And when I learned yesterday, Janet, that some of the people in New Orleans refused to evacuate because their welfare checks were coming on the 1st of September, and they didn't want to miss those checks.

 That tells me all I need to know.

-They have whatever they have, how however little it is, all comes from their government, and they can't, they couldn't leave because they feared missing their check, and then they would uh they'd be out of money.
+And they can't, they couldn't leave because they feared missing their check, and then they'd be out of money.

 They don't look around the rest of the country and see prosperity, even among black people around this country.